EsmaeilNourani/LSFO-expansion/README.md

 ### Submodules

 #### LSFC
-[LSFC](https://github.com/EsmaeilNourani/Lifestyle-factors-classification) - This repository contains the actual LSFC.
+[LSFC](https://github.com/EsmaeilNourani/Lifestyle-factors-classification) - This repository contains the LSFC.
 Lifestyle-factors classification (LSFC) is a multilevel hierarchical structure that begins with main lifestyle categories at the top level and extends to specific subcategories and low-level concepts.

 #### S1000_Transformer_NER
 [S1000_Transformer_NER](https://github.com/EsmaeilNourani/S1000-transformer-ner) - This repository is a fork of the S1000-transformer-ner project.
 It has been minorly adapted for specific use in training as a Named Entity Recognition (NER) system focused on the detection of Lifestyle factors.